Control your blood glucose well, even if you are hospitalised

 Insulin is commonly used to control diabetes in the hospital, even if it is not part of your usual treatment.
 Depending on your condition, it is delivered using an intravenous (into the vein) drip, or is given by subcutaneous (under the skin) injection.

-An insulin drip is used if you are admitted for a surgery, an organ transplant or have serious complications (diabetic ketoacidosis).
+An insulin drip is used if you are admitted for surgery, an organ transplant or have serious complications (diabetic ketoacidosis).

 Depending on your needs and medical condition, a variety of insulin may be used and doses are adjusted according to your blood glucose results.